sparkflows/sparkflows-docs/docs/user-guide/connectors/jdbc.rst

 JDBC Drivers
 -------------

-Below are the JDBC URL's for some databases:
+Below are the JDBC URLs for some databases:

 * MySQL : com.mysql.jdbc.Driver
 * PostgreSQL : org.postgresql.Driver